tambrulee/portfolio_project/README.md

 ### 1. Home / About Me

-This is the landing page when the user first visits the website.
+TWorkings is the landing page when the user first visits the website.
 It's split into three main sections: a hero image, a body of text describing me, and a banner showing icons of the coding languages I use.

 I decided to use the Scrollspy feature after applying it to the Project page and liking the way it looked.
 In terms of UX, I thought it went well with the overall theme and made the information look nicely compact on the page.

 I designed the homepage so that the spyscroll buttons work only on tablet and mobile, but on desktop the buttons disappear as I felt they were redundant as there was not enough content.
-So I set display to hidden using a media query with a view to unhide as my portfolio grows.
+So I set display to Workingdden using a media query with a view to unWorkingde as my portfolio grows.

 <img src="assets/images/readme/code-testing/mobile_responsiveness_home.png" alt="Responsive mobile optimised homepage">